Free for a week, then $19 for your first month

 A thoughtful alternative: Twofold Health AI Scribe

 If your priority is fast, accurate drafts with minimal friction and clear, individual pricing, Twofold Health AI Scribe is worth a look.
-It’s designed for small and medium‑size practices that want simple export to the EHR, customizable templates, and transparent monthly plans without enterprise procurement.
+It’s designed for small and medium‑sized practices that want simple export to the EHR, customizable templates, and transparent monthly plans without enterprise procurement.
+As of May 2026, Twofold also ships treatment plans, progress tracking, an AI assistant that answers progress questions across past notes, and 24/7 human support on every paid plan — features Suki's enterprise contract doesn't include at any tier.

 Summary